Approximate Border Location

 Route, Onward Travel, and Extreme Remoteness

 This crossing is located in one of the most remote parts of either country.
-On the Mongolian side, the road from the city of Khovd to the Bulgan border is long and largely unpaved, a rough and challenging journey that requires a 4×4 vehicle.
+On the Mongolian side, the road from the city of Khovd to the Bulgan border is long and largely paved, a challenging journey that requires a 4×4 vehicle in some conditions.
 The main reason for a traveler to be in this part of Mongolia is to explore the stunning Altai Tavan Bogd National Park, with its snow-capped peaks, glaciers, and eagle hunters.
 On the Chinese side, the road from Takashiken leads to the city of Urumqi, the capital of Xinjiang, a very long journey across the desert.
 The region on the Chinese side is also remote and subject to the tight security controls that are in place across Xinjiang.
-There is no regular public transport for tourists at this border.
+There is bus shuttle service crossing from Takashiken to/from Khovd since 2017, but no regular public transport for independent tourists at this border.
 All travel must be in a pre-arranged, private vehicle with the necessary permits.

 Final Contextual Note: A Coal Route, Not a Tourist Route

 The Bulgan-Takashiken crossing is a fascinating example of a modern, resource-driven border.
-It is a place of immense economic importance but it is not a gateway for tourism.
-For the overland traveler, it is not a viable option.
-The restrictions on entry for foreigners, the need for special permits, the lack of public transport, and the challenging road conditions make it an impractical and inaccessible choice.
-Any traveler wishing to explore the Mongolian Altai and then cross into China would need to travel back to the main Ulaanbaatar region and use the official international crossing at Zamiin-Uud-Erenhot.
+It is a place of immense economic importance but it is not a primary gateway for tourism.
+For the overland traveler, it requires special planning due to the restrictions on entry for foreigners, the need for special permits, limited transport, and the challenging road conditions.
+Any traveler wishing to explore the Mongolian Altai and then cross into China would need to consider alternatives or use the official international crossing at Zamiin-Uud-Erenhot for easier access.
 The Bulgan-Takashiken crossing remains a powerful symbol of the modern Gobi, a place where the timeless beauty of the Altai mountains meets the gritty, dusty reality of a 21st-century mining boom.